This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Exposed-root | Neagari

-In the natural world, rain and weather can erode soil away from a tree’s base, gradually exposing its roots over time.
+In the natural world, rain and weather can erode soil from a tree’s base, gradually exposing its roots over time.
 This effect is emphasized by bonsai artists, who display a lot of root structure.

 This effect must be gradually built up by exposing only a small portion of the root each year and letting the exposed region harden.